hyn/git-helpers/readme.md

 ```
 To pull only directories starting with `feature-`.

 Please note this command will not pull changes from the remotes if uncommitted changes have been detected.
-To pull these changes nevertheless you can use the `--force` or shorthand `-f` to force pull.
-Be warned;
+Unless you:

-in most cases this is a very bad idea.
+- force pulling using the `--force` or shorthand `-f` command option.
+In most cases this is a very bad idea!
+- stash and unstash your changes using `--stash` or `-s` command option.

 ### gh tag